Roadhouse Blues Tour: Background

-The Doors played 24 dates in the United States and Canada throughout the first half of 1970.
-One of the tour's concerts was held in Felt Forum, which marked the start of the tour as well.
+Throughout the first half of 1970, the Doors played 20 dates in the United States and Canada and one date at the Isle of Wight Festival.
+Two of the tour's concerts were held on January 17 & 18, 1970 in New York City at the Felt Forum, which marked the start of the tour as well.
 Some of these recordings were later captured on the live album Absolutely Live.
 One such performance of that concert included an extended version of "The End" in which Morrison incorporated the line "Bring out your dead".
 The Doors were accompanied by Harvey Brooks on bass, the only time the Doors performed with a bass player live.

-The tour's last concert was performed in Isle of Wight Festival on August 29.
+The tour's last concert was performed on August 29, 1970 at the Isle of Wight Festival.
 The band played alongside Jimi Hendrix, the Who, Joni Mitchell, Jethro Tull, Taste, Leonard Cohen, Miles Davis, Emerson, Lake & Palmer and Sly and the Family Stone.
 Two of their songs from the show were featured in the 1995 documentary Message to Love.